You can achieve the greatest possible conservation impact with a gift of land.

 How We Care for Your Land

 The Islands Trust Conservancy is respected in the conservation community as a leader in property management.
-Our promise to protect your property in perpetuity includes ensuring the ecological integrity of your protected area is not lost.
+Our promise to protect your property in perpetuity includes ensuring the ecological integrity of your protected area is never lost.
+Islands Trust Conservancy nature reserves are protected forever.

 We regularly monitor our properties and carry out management planning, species-at-risk protection, and invasive species removal when needed.
 We work to ensure your legacy remains vibrant and healthy.
 Read more about how we care for protected places.